dixitaayush8/CMPE131_Moovify_Team12/README.md

 Completed functional requirements:
 1. Users can log in or register.
 2. Users can search for movies by title, alphabetical order, release date, or genre.
 (Login is optional for searching.)
-3. Database insertion for movies during search.
+3. Database insertion for movies during search to easily access more information about each movie upfront.